'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Amidst this group, we could call to mind all the priests, religious and seminarians who abandoned their vocations and faith immediately following the Council – as well as the horrible attrition ever since.

-(We could also call to mind all those who would have been swept along into the Church with the general wave of converts – if the revolution were not to have happened).
+This is to say nothing od those who would have been swept along, into the Church, with a general wave of converts – if this wave had not been stopped by the revolution of Vatican II.

 This was a post for members who choose to support us with a monthly or annual subscription.